ryanhood10/BlogPostWriter/README.md

 # BlogPostWriter

-CoverLetterGenerator is a web application that helps users generate professional cover letters based on their input.
+BlogPostWriter is a web application that helps users generate professional blog posts based on their input.
 The app is built using React for the frontend and Express for the backend.

 ## Features

-- User-friendly interface to input job position, company name, skills, company values, and job listing.
+- User-friendly interface to input important information to create an article.
 - Generates a concise and professional cover letter using OpenAI's GPT-3.5 API.
-- Option to copy the generated cover letter to the clipboard for easy use.
+- Option to copy the generated blog post to the clipboard for easy use.

 ## Getting Started